 However, it is not necessary to be concerned with such details at the beginning.
 Even if you forget to use -j every now and then, you will be understood.
-Just try to remember that whenever an adjective refers to two or more things, it should always and with “aj”.
+Just try to remember that whenever an adjective refers to two or more things, it should always end with “aj”.

 The accusative marker -n

 Esperanto has the so-called accusative case, which marks the direct object of a verb.
 Don’t be afraid if it sounds scary—it’s nothing like the nightmarish Latin or Russian case system.
-Let’s take a look the the accusative in English:
+Let’s take a look at the accusative in English:

 I like her (not “I like she”)